 2 – Yakuza 4:

-After shedding light on a handful of PS3 exclusive titles, it’s now time to surprise all you Xbox 360 fans out there.
-Developer Qooc Soft and 7sixty have joined forces to unleash an interesting fast-paced, beat ‘em up gem that’s infused with a tight combat system and artwork inspired by Chinese calligraphy.
+After shedding light on a handful of PS3 exclusive games, it’s now time to surprise all you Xbox 360 fans out there.
+Developer Qooc Soft and 7sixty have joined forces to unleash an interesting fast-paced, beat ‘em up game that’s infused with a tight combat system and artwork inspired by Chinese calligraphy.

 And if you want to share the fun with others, you can even indulge in local 2-player co-op and versus modes.
 Follow the escapades of General Loh as he sets out on a quest for revenge and to save his homeland from total annihilation.